A Student's Responsibilities

 What happens to a student identified as having committed academic dishonesty?

 If the student's offense rises to the level of invoking, within the course grading system, penalties of consequence, it is a reportable offense.
-Students who are caught cheating, including plagiarizing, will be subject to penalties specified in the course syllabus and, in addition, will be reported to Student Conduct for further tracking.
-Students who repeatedly commit acts of academic dishonesty will be subject to disciplinary suspension from the college.
+Students who are caught cheating, including plagiarizing, will be subject to penalties specified in the course syllabus and, in addition, may be reported to Student Conduct for further tracking.
+Students who repeatedly commit acts of academic dishonesty may be subject to disciplinary suspension from the College.

 Accommodations and Title IX keeps a record of repeat offenders for the determination of future consequences.

-For more information about issues of student discipline, including appeals, please refer to the Student Investigation Procedures.
+For more information about issues of student discipline, including appeals, please refer to the following information: